($950) Cost to ship a car from Cape Coral, FL to Chicago, IL

 The time of the year

-Seasonal demand and weather conditions in both Cape Coral and Chicago can impact car shipping prices.
+The time of year and weather conditions in Cape Coral and Chicago play a major role in determining car shipping rates.

 Cape Coral averages 355 days of sunshine each year, but experiences precipitation on 145 days per year.
 While the summers are very warm, humid, and rainy, the winters in Cape Coral are dry with moderate temperatures.